Frequently Asked Questions

 - A warning label for edibles which states: “WARNING: MEDICINAL PRODUCT – KEEP OUT OF REACH OF CHILDREN” in bold capital letters, in a font size that is larger than the font size of the other printing on the label, such that it is easy to read and prominently displayed on the product

 Q. How are transfers of usable marijuana or immature plants made to a dispensary?

-A. Transfers of usable marijuana or immature plants will only be authorized by using the Medical Marijuana Transfer Authorization form .
-Only the patient, authorized caregiver or patient grower may be authorized to transfer usable marijuana or immature plants to the dispensary.
+A. Transfers of usable marijuana or immature plants will only be authorized by a registered OMMP patient using the Medical Marijuana Transfer Authorization form .
+The patient may authorize themselves, their caregiver, or their grower to transfer usable marijuana or immature plants to the dispensary.

 Q. Who gets the original Transfer Authority form and who should keep a copy?